Mammoth

 Blacklands, the first novel by Belinda Bauer, is a chilling psychological read.
 It’s both a tale of a broken, dysfunctional family and a journey into the mind of a child-murdering serial killer.

-The story revolves around Steven Lamb, a 12-year-old boy from a poor background, whose uncle, Billy, was believed to have been a victim of the child … Read more »
+The story revolves around Steven Lamb, a 12-year-old boy from a poor background, whose uncle, Billy, was believed to have been a victim of … Read more »

 The Art of Racing in the Rain